ith8/customer-support-ai/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

+---

+## Editing the Project

 You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+The page auto-updates as you make changes.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses `next/font` to automatically optimize and load Inter, a custom Google Font.

+---

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - Interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [Next.js GitHub Repository](https://github.com/vercel/next.js) - Your feedback and contributions are welcome!

+---

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.